9506hqwy/python_study_notes/project_management/pdm.md

-  fix                   Fix the project problems according to the latest version of PDM import                Import project metadata from other formats info                  Show the project information init                  Initialize a pyproject.toml for PDM install               Install dependencies from lock file list                  List packages installed in the current working set lock                  Resolve and lock dependencies
+  fix                   Fix the project problems according to the latest version of PDM import                Import project metadata from other formats info                  Show the project information init                  Initialize a pyproject.toml for PDM.
+Built-in templates: - default: `pdm init`, A simple template with a basic structure. - minimal: `pdm init minimal`, A minimal template
+                        with only `pyproject.toml`.
+  install               Install dependencies from lock file list                  List packages installed in the current working set lock                  Resolve and lock dependencies